shawnw/perfhash/README.md

 For C++ output, `"language"` can be `"c++17"` or `"c++14"`.
 Older versions are not currently supported.

-The keys `"source file"` and `"header file"` name the respective files. `"class"` is used to control the name of the resulting table type.
+The key `"header file"` names the output file (The hash table is a header-only). `"class"` is used to control the name of the resulting table type.
 For maps, `"value type"` is the type of the value.
+The optional `"namespace"` field puts the generated classes in the given namespace.

 ### Example ###